Flight 93 Memorial

 If you enjoyed this post, feel free to Pin it!

 View over mountains covered in pine trees.
 In the foreground are rock boulders covered in a little snow.
-In the background, a tiny portion of a frozen lake peaks through the mountains.
+In the background, a tiny portion of a lake peaks through the mountains.
 Pin reads, "Samelius Trailhead.
 A hike northbound on the Black Hills Centennial Trail from the Samelius Trailhead toward Sheridan Lake.

 Like what you read here today?
 Please feel free to leave a comment, like or share this post!
 Add your email at the bottom of the page, or the sidebar to the right, to be notified when a new post is published.
 By signing up for the email list, you will also receive a free copy of the Tranquil Trekker’s Top 10 Tips of Trekking Do’s and Don’ts!